 They say that it’s important to work from a strong foundation, and that’s not just an expression.
 The sub-base is the layer underneath your artificial grass and has a major impact on the whole system.
 Though you may never see your sub-base after the initial installation you’ll feel its effects for years to come, so making sure you choose the right materials and techniques is crucial.

 There are a few choices for sub-base that different installers might recommend, but only one offers the best support and reliability — a sand/gravel mix.
 It’s important to have a sub-base on top of the pre-existing dirt because dirt is expansive — it expands and contracts based on the climate and can warp and damage anything built on top of it.

 Two popular non-expansive base materials are Crushed Miscellaneous Base (CMB) and Decomposed Granite (DG).
 Both offer solid, reliable support for your artificial grass and are generally available everywhere.
 CMB is less expensive and coarser and works well for lawns and other home applications.
 DG is more expensive, very fine, and can ensure a level surface — it’s also ideal for putting greens.

 Backing material is the main support structure for your artificial grass, so when it comes to materials and construction you want durability first and foremost.
-Secondary considerations may include how environmentally friendly the backing you choose is — some companies offer soy-based materials that have exceptionally low environmental impact.
+Secondary considerations may include how environmentally friendly the backing you choose is.